pingcap/docs-cn/tikv-configuration-file.md

 ### `block-cache-size`

-+ The cache size of a RocksDB block
++ The cache size of a RocksDB block.
+Starting from v6.6.0, this configuration is only used to calculate the default value of `storage.block-cache.capacity`.
 + Default value for `defaultcf`: `Total machine memory * 25%`
 + Default value for `writecf`: `Total machine memory * 15%`
 + Default value for `lockcf`: `Total machine memory * 2%`